-8. THE BUILT ENVIRONMENT - ARCHITECTURAL STYLES AND MATERIALS much to the consistent use of local materials and styles of construction in both past and recent developments.
+8. THE BUILT ENVIRONMENT - ARCHITECTURAL STYLES AND MATERIALS

 Our VDS follows the tenets of the West Oxfordshire Local Plan 2031 and West Oxfordshire Design Guide (2016), which seek to achieve outstanding design standards for everyday enjoyment and as a material legacy for future generations.